Container networking concepts

 - Kubernetes cluster API server: the API server is a component of the Kubernetes control plane that exposes the Kubernetes API.
 The API server is the front end for the Kubernetes control plane.
 Static IP addresses are always allocated to API servers irrespective of the underlying networking model.

 - Kubernetes nodes (virtual machines): a Kubernetes cluster consists of a set of worker machines, called nodes, and the nodes host containerized applications.
 In addition to the control plane nodes, every cluster has at least one worker node.
 For an AKS cluster, Kubernetes nodes are configured as virtual machines.
-These virtual machines are created as highly available virtual machines in Azure Stack HCI, for more information, see Node networking concepts.
+These virtual machines are created as highly available virtual machines in Azure Local, for more information, see Node networking concepts.

 - Kubernetes services: in Kubernetes, Services logically group pod IP addresses to allow for direct access via a single IP address or DNS name on a specific port.
 Services can also distribute traffic using a load balancer.
 Static IP addresses are always allocated to Kubernetes services irrespective of the underlying networking model.